 Remember you need to be sure that the blog have copied your content and don’t play any games by filing the complaint.
 Because, it will lead you to the unnecessary trouble.

-Once you click on Blogger link above, you’ll in this page where you need to fill up the information.
+Once you click on the Blogger link above, you’ll see the below screen where you need to fill the information.

 Submit all the information and they will take care of the rest.
 If they need additional information, they will contact you via email.

 Go to this copyright removal dashboard to see the status of your complaint.
 If they approved, the copied content is removed.

 Your content is not only your hard work, it is your asset.
 So protect them.